octorin/octorin.github.io/_pages/about.md

 recent_posts: false
 ---

 Welcome!
-I’m an incoming Assistant Professor of Marketing at the Tippie College of Business, University of Iowa.
+I’m an Assistant Professor of Marketing at the Tippie College of Business, University of Iowa.
 <br><br>
 I study consumer psychology at the moment of transaction, with the goal of helping organizations design more effective incentives and payment environments.
 <br><br>